cysouw/diathesis/text/c03_summaryDia.md

 The ~~Kreationsubjektivierung~~ (full discussion in [@sec:prepositions-fabricative-accusative]) on first notice looks very similar to the previous *Instrumentsubjektivierung*.
 In both diatheses a *mit* prepositional phrase is promoted to nominative subject.
 However, with verb like *überraschen* 'to surprise' [@next] the prepositional phrase does not represent an instrument, but a creation of the subject *Lehrer* 'teacher'.
 This semantic difference is paralleled by a structural difference, namely that the *mit* prepositional phrase is a governed preposition [@next c].
 The verbs that allow for a *Kreationsubjektivierung* show a substantial overlap with the verbs that allow for the ~~Reflexiv Erlebnispassiv~~ (see [@sec:summary-reflexiv-erlebnispassiv]), though the two groups are not identical.

 ::: ex
 a.
-Der Lehrer überraschst mich mit der Aufgabe.
+Der Lehrer überrascht mich mit der Aufgabe.
 b.
 Die Aufgabe überrascht mich.
 c.
 Der Lehrer überrascht mich damit, dass er die Aufgabe schon korrigiert hat.
 :::